evandez/neuron-descriptions/README.md

 resnet_imagenet = milannotations.load('resnet152/imagenet')
 ```

-For a complete demo on interacting with `MILANNOTATIONS`, see
+For a complete demo on interacting with MILANNOTATIONS, see
 [notebooks/milannotations.ipynb](notebooks/milannotations.ipynb).

-## Using `MILAN`
+## Using MILAN

-We offer several pretrained MILAN models trained on different subsets of `MILANNOTATIONS`.
+We offer several pretrained MILAN models trained on different subsets of MILANNOTATIONS.
 The library automatically downloads and configures the models.
 Here is a minimal usage example applied to DINO:

 ```python
 from src import milan, milannotations